How to migrate to Google Analytics 4 – and why you should do it now

 On top of that, it never hurts to get familiar with the next generation of web analytics tool coming from Google.On the other hand don’t panic.
 Universal Analytics is not going away for some time to come.
 As mentioned above some features for Google Analytics 4 are still in development and as of writing it is missing several important features like direct connection to Google Search Console for example.

-Universal Analytics is currently the most popular analytics platform worldwide and will be around for years as for example is Google Analytics 2 for some websites still.
+Universal Analytics was for a long time the most popular analytics platform worldwide and will be around for years as for example is Google Analytics 2 for some websites still.
 We expect however to see less development focus on new features for Universal Analytics and support at some point even fading out by Google.
 It is also possible to still create new Universal Analytics properties, a clear hint that it will still be working for some time.

 How to migrate to Google Analytics 4